Moduli Space for Kink Collisions with Moving Center of Mass: Conserved momentum and reduced moduli spaces

-It is instructive to compare the CCM for the symmetric solitons with a massive point particle in the $(r, \phi)$ plane in the presence of a central potential \be L_{point} (r,\phi) = \frac{m}{2} \left( \dot{r}^2+r^2\dot{\theta}^2 \right) - V(r) \ee There are two conserved quantities, the energy \be E_{point}= \frac{m}{2} \left( \dot{r}^2+r^2\dot{\theta}^2 \right) - V(r) \ee and the angular momentum \be S_{point}=m\dot{r} \ee For nonzero angular momentum, $S_{point}>0$, the point particle cannot reach the origin.
+For nonzero angular momentum, $S_{\rm point}>0$, the point particle cannot reach the origin.
 This is not a problem for $r \in \mathbb{R}_+$, but it is for the colliding kinks.
 In this case, the distance $\alpha$ between the kink and antikink plays the role of the radial coordinate $r$ while the CoM $\beta$ can be viewed as an infinite-sheeted version of the angular variable $\theta$.
 The main difference is that $\alpha \in \mathbb{R}$ and therefore, there are two, positive and negative, parts.
 Furthermore, the momentum of the CoM plays the role of the angular momentum of the point particle.
 In any case, as the ``origin" $\alpha=0$ is forbidden due to the conservation laws for $P\neq 0$, these two parts separate whenever the momentum of the CoM is not zero.

-A similar, but less extreme, problem occurs for CCMs which almost contain the vacuum, such as the two-dimensional $\phi^6$ space (seen in the right of Figure \ref{MS-plot}).
+A similar, but less extreme, problem occurs for CCMs which almost contain the vacuum, such as the two-dimensional $\phi^6$ space (seen in the right of Figure~\ref{MS-plot}).
 Here, the effective potential also contains $P^2/2g_{\beta \beta}$ which, in this case, is large since $g_{\beta\beta}$ is small.
 So, the space is not disconnected, but the wormhole throat provides a large effective potential barrier between its two halves when $P\neq0$.
-This is why the initial velocities of the paths which cross the wormhole are so large in Figure \ref{MS-plot}.
-In reality, we don't expect such large velocities to be needed and hence this model contains similar problems to the singular, symmetric case.
+This is why the initial velocities of the paths which cross the wormhole are so large in Figure~\ref{MS-plot}.
+In reality, we do not expect such large velocities to be needed and hence this model contains similar problems to the singular, symmetric case.
 Hence the singularity is a worst-case symptom of a problem which afflicts a wide set of CCMs: any models which \emph{almost} contains the vacuum.

 We remark that the appearance of the singularity for the case of symmetric kinks does not seem to be related to the fact that the CCM does not preserve the relativistic invariance of the original theory.
 First of all, the singularity even exists for arbitrarily small nonzero values of the momentum $P$ and, therefore, concerns the non-relativistic regime.
 In addition, as we have shown above, a similar singularity is observed also in a CCM which reproduces the relativistic contraction of the solitons.
 It is rather the passing through the exact vacuum which produces the singularity.